alastairmoody-madeye/Engineering-Ladders/README.md

 2. **Supports**: proactively supports other team members and helps them to be successful
 3. **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 4. **Coordinates**: coordinates team members providing effective feedback and moderating discussions
-5. **Manages**: manages the team members' career, expectations, performance and level of happiness
+5. **Manages**: manages the team members' career, expectations, performance, producivity, and job satisfaction

 #### Process